Monument Avenue: History

-The former capital of the Confederacy, Richmond became a central location of the “Lost Cause” myths.
+The former capital of the Confederacy, Richmond became a central location of the Lost Cause of the Confederacy mythos.
 The Southern economy was largely devastated due to the war; former Confederates therefore held onto their pride and demanded respect.
 Monument Avenue was conceived during a site search for a memorial statue of General Robert E. Lee after Lee's death in 1870.
 Richmond citizens had been wanting to erect statues for three Virginians who had helped defend the city (two of whom were killed in the defense).
 City plans as early as 1887 show the proposed site, a circle of land, just past the end of West Franklin Street, a premier uptown residential avenue at the time.
 The land was owned by a wealthy Richmonder, Otway C. Allen.
 The plan for the statue included building a grand avenue extending west lined with trees along a central grassy median, in accordance with the “City Beautiful” style of urban planning and civic design during this time.
 The plan shows building plots which Allen intended to sell to developers and those wishing to build houses on the new grand avenue.

 On May 29, 1890, crowds were estimated at 100,000 to view the unveiling of the first monument, a massive memorial to Robert E. Lee.

 It would take about 10 years for wealthy Richmonders and speculative developers to start buying the lots and building houses along the avenue, but in the years between 1900 and 1925 Monument Avenue exploded with architecturally significant houses, churches and apartment buildings.
 The architects who built on Monument Avenue practiced in the region and nationally, and included the firms of John Russell Pope, William Bottomley, Duncan Lee, Marcellus Wright, Claude Howell, Henry Baskervill, D. Wiley Anderson and Albert Huntt.
 Speculative builders such as W. J. Payne, Harvey C. Brown and the Davis Brothers bought lots and built many houses to sell to those not designing with an architect.

-The street was once a favored living area for Richmond's upper class.
+The street was once a favored residential area for Richmond's upper class.
 The Fan District section, in particular, is lined with large mansions from the end of the Gilded Age.
 The Museum District part of Monument Avenue includes a combination of large houses (especially in the 3100 block), apartment buildings, and smaller single-family houses.
 West of Interstate 195, Monument Avenue becomes a more typically suburban avenue, although it continues the wide lanes and expansive grassy median with a variety of trees through to its termination a little over two miles past the current city limits in Henrico County.